bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Aaron van Wirdum: 00:33:18

-For every Coinbase transaction?
+For every coinbase transaction?

+Sjors Provoost: 00:33:21

 Yes.
-Yeah, okay, that makes sense.

-Sjors Provoost: 00:33:21

 So every block has to commit to SegWit, has to include the SegWit commitment.
-The SegWit commitment is an up-return that refers to the tree of SegWit transactions.
+The SegWit commitment is an `OP_RETURN` that refers to the tree of SegWit transactions.

 Aaron van Wirdum: 00:33:30